typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

 therefore it's recommended to read those first.

-First, since renderers have to pattern match on AST nodes the engine passes over, it might help to get familiar with @:ref(The Document AST) first.
+First, since renderers have to pattern match on AST nodes the engine passes over, it might help to get familiar with [The Document AST] first.

-Second, @:ref(Overriding Renderers) shows examples for how to override the renderer of a particular output format for one or more specific AST node types only.
+Second, [Overriding Renderers] shows examples for how to override the renderer of a particular output format for one or more specific AST node types only.

 The main difference is that a renderer serving as an override for existing output formats